LoganMcQuirk/LoganMcQuirk/README.md

   <img src="https://media.giphy.com/media/Nx0rz3jtxtEre/giphy.gif" width="200" alt="Hello There"/>
 </div>

 I'm Logan, a software developer in training with a creative background in graphic design.
-Currently diving deep into web development through the **Codespace 7-week bootcamp** in partnership with **2i2 Testing**.
+Currently getting stuck into web development through the **Codespace 7-week bootcamp** in partnership with **2i2 Testing**.

-I'm passionate about building clean, functional applications and bringing a designer's eye to development.
-Right now, I'm focused on refining my tech stack and leveling up my web development skills through hands-on projects.
+I'm all about building clean, functional applications and bringing a designer's eye to development.
+Right now, I'm focused on refining my tech stack and bolstering my back-end development skills through various projects.

 ## 🛠️ Tech Stack